Guide to Revenue-Based Business Loans

 3. Compare Lenders

 Banks and other conventional lenders generally don’t offer revenue-based financing.
 However, you may be able to find this type of loan through investment companies, financing institutions, revenue-based financing firms, and venture capital firms.
-Loan brokers may also be able to point you towards lenders offering revenue-based loans.
+Loan brokers may also be able to point you toward lenders offering revenue-based loans.

 If you end up with multiple options, it can be a good idea to compare not just costs but also any other benefits the financing company offers.
 Some revenue-based lenders will act as mentors to your business since they have a vested interest in seeing your company succeed, which could be a valuable add-on.